 Every company has to decide on these questions for itself.
 The questions of whether HR or the individual specialist departments budget the awards and what needs to be considered when taxing monetary incentives must also be clarified individually.

 The use of cash rewards as incentives is definitely controversial.
 On the one hand, monetary rewards create a high short-term incentive to make referrals.
 On the other hand, they can lead to employees only making referrals in return for payment of a bonus.
 In addition, the company must counteract the tendency for employees to aimlessly ask around in their circle of friends just to receive the bonus.
-Here you can find out how to use bonus payments to motivate your employees to recommend suitable candidates for vacancies.
+Here you can find out how to use bonus payments to motivate your employees to refer suitable candidates for vacancies.

 Alternative Rewards to Cash Bonuses